BananaAcid/imapbox/README.md

 __metadata.json__ | Various informations in JSON format, date, recipients, body text, etc...
 This file can be used from external applications or a search engine like [Elasticsearch](http://www.elasticsearch.com/).
 __raw.eml.gz__    | A gziped version of the email in `.eml` format.

-Imapbox was designed to archive multiple mailboxes in one common directory tree, copies of the same message spread knew several account will be archived once using the Message-Id property, if possible (ID not missing, ID not to long for filesystem).
+Imapbox was designed to archive multiple mailboxes in one common folder tree, copies of the same message spread knew several account will be archived once using the Message-Id property, if possible (ID not missing, ID not to long for filesystem).

 ## Use cases

-* I use the script to merge all my mail accounts in one searchable directory on my NAS server.
+* Merge multiple mail accounts in one searchable folder.
+* Archive multiple accounts into different folders.
 * Report on a website the content of an email address, like a mailing list.
 * Sharing address of several employees to perform cross-searches on a common database.
 * Archiving an IMAP account because of mailbox size restrictions, or to restrain the used disk space on the IMAP server.